The Wilds is bringing advanced zoo medicine education to those dedicating their career path to animals.

 • Basic understanding of animal handling, restraint, husbandry, preventative medicine and anesthesia.

-• Basic understanding of common diseases and treatments for a variety of non-domestic hoofstock species and carnivores.
+• Basic understanding of common diseases and treatments for a variety of non-domestic hoofstock species, carnivores and ratites.

 • Basic understanding of the approach to evaluation and diagnostic work-up of cases that might present to a zoo veterinarian.